microsoft/omnichannel-chat-sdk/README.md

 ```
 ### On Typing Event

-It subscribes to agent typing event.
+It subscribes to an agent typing event.

 ```ts
 chatSDK.onTypingEvent(() => {